edwardoughton/itmlogic/docs/getting-started.rst

 ================ ============================

-Figure 1 provides a macro personective on the program flow, subroutines, statistics etc.
+Figure 1 provides an overview of the program flow, subroutines and statistics.

 Longley-Rice Irregular Terrain Model Scripts, Routines and Functions
 --------------------------------------------------------------------